MarcL/marclittlemore.com/src/posts/2021-01-19-build-a-serverless-telegram-chatbot.md

 ## Testing our function locally

 Telegram needs to send us a message to a public URL which has SSL/TLS encryption.
-As `vercel dev` only exposes an HTTP and not an HTTPS endpoint, we need to expose an HTTPS endpoint to the public internet so the Telegram server can send us messages.
+As `vercel dev` only exposes an HTTP and not an HTTPS endpoint, we need to expose an HTTPS endpoint to the public internet so that the Telegram server can send us messages.
 We can do this using a great library called `ngrok`.
 This allows us to expose a secure connection to our local server.

-Let's onstall `ngrok` as a development dependency for our project:
+Let's install `ngrok` as a development dependency for our project:

 ```bash
 npm install --save-dev ngrok